mre/endler.dev/content/2020/review/index.md

 ## An Explosion Of New Programming Languages

-The last decade saw a huge number of new and exciting programming languages.
+The last decade saw a vast number of new and exciting programming languages.

 [Crystal], [Dart], [Elixir], [Elm], [Go], [Julia], [Kotlin], [Nim], [Rust], [Swift], [TypeScript] all released their first stable version!

-Even more exciting: _all_ of the above languages are developed in the open now and the source code is freely available on Github.
+Even more exciting: _all_ of the above languages are developed in the open now, and the source code is freely available on Github.
 That means, everyone can contribute to their development &mdash; a big testament to Open Source.

-Each of those languages introduced new ideas, that were not widespread before:
+Each of those languages introduced new ideas that were not widespread before:

-- _Stronger Type Systems_: Kotlin and Swift made [optional null types] mainstream, TypeScript brought types to JavaScript, Algebraic datatypes are common in Kotlin, Swift, TypeScript, and Rust.
+- _Strong Type Systems_: Kotlin and Swift made [optional null types] mainstream, TypeScript brought types to JavaScript, Algebraic datatypes are common in Kotlin, Swift, TypeScript, and Rust.
 - _Interoperability_: Dart compiles to JavaScript, Elixir interfaces with